arnblnc/MSc-Projects/Real-Time Systems and Control/Concurrency and Control/README.md

 - Affordability Analysis: Evaluates whether a borrower’s repayment strategy is financially sustainable.

 ## Files
-6CCE3RSC_7CCEMRTS Alternative Assignment.pdf – The original assignment brief.
+Assignment Brief.pdf – The original assignment brief.
-Assignment - Concurrency and Control.pdf – The completed report with answers, explanations, and pseudocode.
+Concurrency and Control.pdf – The completed report with answers, explanations, and pseudocode.